casinthecloud/cas-overlay-demo/README.md

 mvn clean install
 ```

-and launch the CAS server via your favorite web application server with `-Dcas.standalone.config=cas-overlay-server-demo/config`.
+and launch the CAS webapps via your favorite web application server with `-Dcas.standalone.config=cas-overlay-server-demo/config`.